 Here… I’ll make some suggestions to get you going…

-How do you like to spend your free time?
 Do you like to surf?
 Boat?
-Fish, dive, play golf…
+Fish, dive, play golf, garden, rumba…

 Or are you more interested in gallery openings, live theater, foreign flicks, fine dining, and pleasure shopping?

-Do you like to move around?
 That is, would your ideal life include lots of travel?
 In that case, you want to be within easy commuting distance of an international airport.
-We weren’t when we were living in Ireland, for example, and we regretted it every time we made the long drive from Waterford to Dublin.
+We weren’t when we were living in Ireland, for example, and we regretted it every time we had to make the long drive from Waterford to Dublin for a flight.

 Do you enjoy specialty cheeses and French butter when you bake?
 I do… and these things are not available everywhere on Earth.

-Do you intend to invest in a place to live in your new home overseas?
-Then restrictions on foreign-ownership of property (if there are any… in most countries we report on and recommend, there are not) as well as the costs of buying and selling it are important to you (these can vary from a few percentage points to as much as 20% all in).
+Then restrictions on foreign-ownership of property (if there are any… in most countries we report on and recommend, there are not) as well as the costs of buying and selling it (which can vary from a few percentage points to as much as 20% all in) are important to you.

-Do you want to own a car in your new home overseas?
 Usually, you’re better off if you don’t.
-But if you aren’t going to have a car of your own, the walkability of your locale and local public transportation become important.
+But if you aren’t going to have a car of your own, the walkability of your locale and the accessibility of local public transportation become important.

-Do you intend to live full-time in your new country?
-Then the available options for establishing legal residency are important.
+Then the available options for establishing legal residency become key.